Jaro Education

 MVPs are usually made by small teams.
 But working with the same people can lead to limited thinking.
 It’s important to collaborate with people from different backgrounds to open up new horizons of ideas and innovation.
 You can ask your users or friends for help to get new ideas.

-Here’s a step-by-step guide to building an MVP using a design thinking approach:
+Here’s a step-by-step guide to building an MVP in the design thinking approach:

 Minimum Viable Product (MVP) – Testing Approaches